2019 American League Championship Series: Game 3

 Game 3 starting pitchers were Gerrit Cole for the Astros and Luis Severino for the Yankees.
-The Astros scored first on a home run by José Altuve in the first inning.
+The Astros scored first on a home run by Jose Altuve in the first inning.
 Josh Reddick followed with another homer in the second.
 The game was delayed by 20 minutes before the top of the fifth inning, as home plate umpire Jeff Nelson had to leave the game, due to the effects of being hit by a foul ball during the top of the fourth inning; Kerwin Danley, who had been the second base umpire, took over behind the plate.
 Severino left the game in the fifth inning after allowing two runs on five hits, walking three and striking out six in 4 1/3 innings.
 Houston added two runs in the seventh on a wild pitch by Yankee relief pitcher Zack Britton that allowed Altuve to score, and a sacrifice fly by Yuli Gurriel that scored Michael Brantley.
 Cole pitched seven shutout innings for the Astros, allowing four hits with five walks and seven strikeouts.
 Gleyber Torres put the Yankees on the board in the eighth inning with a home run off Joe Smith.
 Houston closer Roberto Osuna pitched a perfect ninth inning for his first save of the postseason.